orxfun/orx-concurrent-iter/README.md

 ### B.1.
 Iteration in Chunks

-A major difference of a concurrent iterator than a sequential iterator is the concurrent state to be maintained by atomic variables.
+A major difference of a concurrent iterator from a sequential iterator is the concurrent state to be maintained by atomic variables.
 Every time elements are pulled from the concurrent iterator, this state is updated.
 These updates can be considered as the overhead of the concurrency.

 Whenever the task to be performed over each element of the iterator is large enough, the overhead will be negligible.
 In others, however, it is important to reduce the number of state updates in order to improve performance.

-It is straightforward to achieve this: pulling in chunks rather than one element at a time by a [`ChunkPuller`](https://docs.rs/orx-concurrent-iter/latest/orx_concurrent_iter/trait.ChunkPuller.html).
+A straightforward way to achieve this is by pulling in chunks rather than one element at a time, using a [`ChunkPuller`](https://docs.rs/orx-concurrent-iter/latest/orx_concurrent_iter/trait.ChunkPuller.html).

 > Note that puling in chunks does **not** mean cloning or moving the elements; it only refers to reserving multiple elements at once for a thread that calls the pull.